proveskit/Documentation/docs/overview/design_philosophy.md

 ### But Why CubeSats at All?
 In some ways the humble CubeSat (at least in the United States) is on something of a decline.
 This is evidenced by year over year declining attendance for the annual CubeSat Developer's Workshop in San Luis Obispo (while the annual SmallSat conference in Logan has consistently grown year over year) and also in signals such as the lack of robust funding opportunities for CubeSat scale missions.

-Although CubeSats have truly revolutionized the space community through drastically lowering the barier to entry in terms of launch cost, we believe much of this decline can be attributed the realization that CubeSats (to date) have not been able to drastically reduce the human cost of a space mission.
+Although CubeSats have truly revolutionized the space community through drastically lowering the barier to entry in terms of launch cost, we believe much of this decline can be attributed the realization that CubeSats (to date) have not been able to drastically reduce the overall cost of a space mission.
+Although the Price per Kilogram to orbit has significantly come down in recent years (especially thanks to SpaceX Rideshare missions) the overall cost of conducting a space mission has not yet reduced to the point where it is generally accessible for academia to conduct them.

+#### New Space is Priced for Venture Captial